gkgaurav31/spring/16-prototype-bean-scope.md

 # PROTOTYPE BEAN SCOPE

 Every time you request a reference to a prototype-scoped bean, Spring creates a new object instance.
-For prototype beans, Spring doesn’t create and manage an object instance directly.
-The framework manages the object’s type and creates a new instance every time someone requests a reference to the bean.
+For prototype beans, Spring doesn't create and manage an object instance directly.
+The framework manages the object's type and creates a new instance every time someone requests a reference to the bean.

 ## EXAMPLE